 - Guide to live chat transcripts (PDF) — Live chat transcripts can be useful tools for the students to reflect on the lesson, and to look in more detail at the questions and answers from the chat.
 This guide will show you how to download the transcript, and how to use the data in the file.

-- Staffroom – The staffroom is open during the two weeks of the event from 9am to 5pm.
+- Staffroom – The staffroom is open during the the event from 9am to 5pm.
 You can chat with the moderators and it’s a great place to get help quickly.

 Our science debate kits are designed to help students develop discussion skills around scientific issues and learn about the limitations of science and the potential ethical questions surrounding it.

 - Download the kits for free: debate.imascientist.org.uk/the-kits/